dpz3579/ipReverseLookup/README.md

 >
 > https://stackoverflow.com/questions/30943112/get-ip-user-with-nginx-and-node

-**✅ : The Database is from 20210427 i.e. 27th Apr 2021, i'll try to keep on updating this repo with latest database, as soon as possible.**
+**✅ : The Database is from 20210601 i.e. 1st Jun 2021, i'll try to keep on updating this repo with latest database, as soon as possible.**

 # Testing
 > npm test